 The UNION recognizes the right of the EMPLOYER to operate and manage its affairs in all respects in accordance with applicable laws and regulations of appropriate authorities.
-All rights and authority which the EMPLOYER has not officially abridged, delegated, or modified by this AGREEMENT are retained by the EMPLOYER.
+All rights and authority which the EMPLOYER has not officially abridged, delegated or modified by this AGREEMENT are retained by the EMPLOYER.

-ARTICLE 6 - SENIORITY/ LAYOFF
+ARTICLE 6 - SENIORITY

 Section 1.

-Seniority is an employee's length of service for the EMPLOYER from the most recent date of employment or REHIRE.
+Seniority is an employee's length of service for the EMPLOYER from the most recent date of employment, re-employment or reinstatement.

-- A. Seniority is not interrupted during the period an employee is on approved leave, including leave for UNION business or layoff, if the employee returns to active work status having complied with all the terms and conditions of this AGREEMENT and the conditions the EMPLOYER established in approving the leave. - B. If in the event of layoff or recall from layoff two or more employees possess the same seniority date, seniority in such cases shall be in order of the date of acquisition of regular status in the class from which layoff is to occur or has occurred.
-If the tie cannot be broken by this method, seniority shall be determined by the last four digits of the employee's Social Security Number, with the employee having the highest such number being the more senior. - C. Seniority in work classes covered by this AGREEMENT shall be retained and continue to accrue during the PROBATIONARY PERIOD if an employee leaves a unit covered by this AGREEMENT for another position with the EMPLOYER because of PROMOTION, DEMOTION, or TRANSFER. - D. An employee appointed to a regular position in the same job class and department as they were employed as a limited duration six months or less employee or as a Limited Duration with Benefits employee shall have seniority for purposes of layoff and recall from the employee's most recent date of hire as a LIMITED DURATION EMPLOYEE provided such limited duration and regular appointments are contiguous and sequential.
-(Limited Duration No Schedule employees whose work schedule is intermittent, non-continuous, or irregular in nature are excluded from this provision).
+- A. Seniority is not interrupted during the period an employee is on approved leave, including leave for UNION business or layoff, if the employee returns to active work status having complied with all the terms and conditions of this AGREEMENT and the conditions the EMPLOYER established in approving the leave. - B. If in the event of layoff or recall from layoff two or more employees possess the same seniority date, seniority in such cases shall be in order of the date of acquisition of permanent status in the class from which layoff is to occur or has occurred.
+If the tie cannot be broken by this method, seniority shall be determined by the last four digits of the employee's Social Security Number, with the employee having the highest such number being the more senior. - C. Seniority in work classes covered by this AGREEMENT shall be retained and continue to accrue during the probationary period if an employee leaves a unit covered by this AGREEMENT for another position with the EMPLOYER because of promotion, demotion or transfer. - D. An employee appointed to a permanent position in the same job class and department as he/she was employed as a limited duration employee (except for an employee whose work schedule is intermittent, non-continuous or irregular in nature) shall have seniority for purposes of layoff and recall from the employee's most recent date of hire as a limited duration employee, provided such limited duration and permanent appointments are contiguous and sequential.